SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 A pair of Lively 2 Plus hearing aids costs $1,595, or as low as $52 per month with financing through Bread.
 Your purchase includes the Lively Bundle plus a charging case that delivers 30 hours of sound per charge.

 Lively's newest hearing aid, the Lively 2 Pro, features Lively's most advanced technology for natural, effortless listening.
 Premium features include Music Mode to improve the quality of live music, hands-free calling for iPhones 11 and newer, and automatic volume control.

 This pair is a great fit for older adults who lead active lifestyles and spend time in dynamic environments such as restaurants, stadiums, and theaters.
 They're rechargeable, so you don't need to fumble with small hearing aid batteries.
 Instead, enjoy up to 30 hours on a single charge.
 You can choose from eight colors to best match your hair or skin tone.

 Lively 2 Pro hearing aids cost $1,995 per pair or $65 per month with financing options.
 The purchase price includes the Lively Bundle and a charging case.

 I downloaded and installed the Lively App which, not surprisingly, is exactly the same as the ReSound/Beltone App.
 It provides basic volume and program control as well as more advanced features like custom frequency sharing, mixing for accessories, and tinnitus management.
+That means you can easily control and adjust your hearing aid settings wherever you go.
 You can also select programmed listening environments such as “outdoors” or “restaurant.”